Ivan-Olri/course3project/CodeBook.md

     STANDING
     LAYING

-#### The set of variables that were used from these signals for the final tidy data set are:
+#### The set of measurements that were used from these signals for the final tidy data set are:
     Mean value
     Mean frequency
     Standard deviation

+  The final data set created upon running the run_analysis.R script contains a summary of each variable for every subject, activity and measurement described above.